Education, prevention and support for the most serious form of skin cancer.

 - Melanoma is growing at an epidemic rate with an estimated 3% increase in cases annually.
 An estimated 63,000 cases of melanoma will be diagnosed yearly, with approximately 8,000 deaths yearly from malignant melanoma and another 2,500 deaths from non-melanoma skin cancers.
 One person dies every hour from skin cancer, primarily melanoma.

 - Melanoma accounts for 5% of all skin cancers and 71% of all skin cancer deaths.
-By 2010, it is estimated that one in every 50 Americans will be diagnosed with melanoma.
+It is estimated that one in every 50 Americans is diagnosed with melanoma.

 - Melanoma can arise at any age but most commonly occurs after puberty.